DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Initial Testing (Round 1 - May 2024)

+- Quote: "I'm not clear if the email is the only option."
+[Round 1, May 2024]
 - Clear content but unclear if email is only follow-up
 - Recommendation: Clarify next-step actions and add preview for formatted content